CDCgov/data-exchange-processing-status/libs/schema-validation/Readme.md

 ```
 ### Cloud Schema Loader Usage
-In order to use the Cloud Schema Loader from report-sink service or any other service, please follow the following steps
+In order to use the Cloud Schema Loader from report-sink service or any other service, please follow these steps
 ```kotlin
 Usage for S3
 ------------